What is Short Covering?

 - Opens short position – An investor borrows the shares of the company at the current price.

-- Selling the stocks – Before the stock prices deteriorate to losses, the investor sells off the shares.
+- Selling the stocks – The investor sells the borrowed shares.
+This is selling short.

 - Waiting period – The incubation period in which the investor must wait for the stock prices to drop before closing a short position.

-- Closing a short position – Once the stocks drop below the speculated margin, the investor buys back the exact number of shares borrowed.
+- Closing a short position – Once the stock price drops, the investor buys back the exact number of shares borrowed.

 - Revenues – In the previous phase, there are two things happening in the market.
 One, the stock prices may fall as anticipated.
 The outcome will naturally lead to profits since the trader will exit the short position lower.
 The difference between the entry and exit is the profit.
-However, in the second option, the stock prices go high.
-As a result, the trader will make losses since the exit price will be higher than the entry price.
+However, should the stock price rise, the trader will incur a loss since he must pay a higher price to buy the stocks back.

 Example: Short Covering